alextbradley/alextbradley.github.io/_pages/schematics.md

 #last_modified_at: 2021-02-05T20:54:41-05:00
 #toc: true
 ---
 I put schematics I have made here for use by others.
 All files listed here carry a CC BY 4.0 licence.
 If you use these figures, please consider citing the figshare location of the file (listed below each).
+I also administer the [CryosphereSchematics database](https://alextbradley.github.io/CryosphereSchematics.jl).

 #### Ice Shelf Feedback Processes
 <img align = "centre" src="../assets/schematics/shelf_feedbacks.png" alt="" title="" width="600" />